-(a) Axiomatically (as point of departure) they reject the sixth century origin of the book as a whole.
+(a) Axiomatically (as a point of departure) they reject the sixth-century origin of the book as a whole.
 They believe the book was compiled in the second century BC, during the persecution of the Jews by the Greek king Antiochus.

-(b) They must therefore find a reason for the inclusion of Daniel 9 in the book by a second century writer.
-A proposed solution is that the 70 Weeks-prophecy was produced to clarify the meaning of, or to reinterpret, Jeremiah’s 70 Years prophecy (Daniel 9:2).
+(b) They must, therefore, find a reason for the inclusion of Daniel 9 in the book by a second-century writer.
+A proposed solution is that the 70 Weeks-prophecy was produced to clarify the meaning of Jeremiah’s 70-years prophecy (Daniel 9:2).

 The purpose of this article is to show that Daniel 9 does indeed form a unit.

-Firstly, the assumption that the prophecy of the 70 Weeks is a reinterpretation of the Jeremiah’s 70 Years, should not be accepted because, in the second century BC, there was no need for perplexity over the plain words of Jeremiah:
+Firstly, the assumption that the prophecy of the “seventy weeks” is a reinterpretation of Jeremiah’s 70 years should not be accepted because, in the second century BC, there was no uncertainty over the plain words of Jeremiah:

-Jeremiah prophesied that the end the 70 Years would be associated with the fall of Babylon (Jer.
-25:11 ff.).
-Consistent with this, Cyrus issued a decree in the first year after the fall of Babylon, allowing the Jews to return, and soon the restoration of the temple was actually under way.
+Jeremiah prophesied that the end of the 70 years would coincide with the fall of Babylon (Jer 25:11 ff.).
+Consistent with this, Cyrus issued a decree in the first year after the fall of Babylon, allowing the Jews to return, and, a few years later, the restoration of the temple was actually underway.

 The rebuilding of the temple and the city was completed hundreds of years before the crisis in the second century.
-There was no failure in the historical realization of the 70 Years prophecy that called for an embarrassed reinterpretation of its simple sense.
+In other words, there was no failure in the historical realization of the 70-years prophecy that called for a reinterpretation of its simple sense.

-Secondly, if one accepts that the book was written in the sixth century BC, as claimed by the book itself (9:2), then the link between the prayer and prophecy is clear:
+Secondly, if one accepts that the book was written in the sixth century BC, as claimed by the book itself (Dan 9:2), then the link between the prayer and prophecy is clear:

-The urgency of Daniel’s prayer is understandable.
-Babylon fell the previous year (539 BC; cf. Dan.
-9:1).
-Babylon’s reign of 70 years (Jer.
-25:9, 11) has come to an end.
-The clear meaning of Daniel 9:2 ff. is that Daniel prayed for the fulfillment of Jeremiah’s prophetic promise.
+We understand why Daniel prayed: Babylon fell the previous year (539 BC; cf. Dan 9:1).
+Its reign of 70 years (Jer 25:9, 11) has come to an end.
+The clear meaning of Daniel 9:2 ff. is that Daniel prayed for the fulfillment of Jeremiah’s prophetic promise to restore Israel.

-God gave the prophecy in Daniel 9 through “the man Gabriel”.
-It is clear from the prophecy (Dan.
-9:20 ff.) that Gabriel did not interpret or reinterpret Jeremiah’s prophecy of restoration, but through the 70 Weeks prophecy assured Daniel that it was about to be fulfilled.
+God gave the prophecy in Daniel 9 through “the man Gabriel.”
+It is clear from the prophecy (Dan 9:20 ff.) that Gabriel did not interpret or reinterpret Jeremiah’s prophecy of restoration but, through the “seventy weeks”-prophecy, God assured Daniel that Jeremiah’s prophecy was about to be fulfilled.

-Thirdly, there are various other links between the prayer and prophecy that indicate the unity of Daniel 9.
-Gabriel provides assurances (vs. 24) which answer Daniel’s plea for forgiveness.
+Thirdly, various expressions link prayer and prophecy.
 The prophecy repeats or plays on the sound of various words in the prayer.
 The two parts of the chapter share certain expressions not found elsewhere in the book.

-(3) Daniel’s prayer was Israel’s confession of guilt, as required by the covenant.
+(3) Daniel’s prayer was Israel’s confession of guilt, as required by the covenant for covenant renewal.